Malaysian movement control order: Pahang

-From 21 to 31 March 2020, the state of Pahang has enacted that all business stores in Kuantan, Pekan, Bentong, Jerantut and Temerloh (Cameron Highlands had already begun to implement the measure on 16 March) must only operate during the day up to 12 hours, and need to close after 7 PM to 7 AM.
-According to the measurement, all shops that were originally allowed to operate during the period of the control order, including drive-thru restaurants, fast food restaurants, and petrol stations, are no longer allowed to operate between 7 PM and 7 AM.
+From 21 to 31 March 2020, the state of Pahang has enacted that all business stores in Kuantan, Pekan, Bentong, Jerantut and Temerloh (Cameron Highlands had already begun to implement the measure on 16 March) must only operate during the day up to 12 hours, and need to close after 7 pm to 7 am.
+According to the measurement, all shops that were originally allowed to operate during the period of the control order, including drive-thru restaurants, fast food restaurants, and petrol stations, are no longer allowed to operate between 7 pm and 7 am.
 From 1 April, PDRM's state division tightened state borders and set up roadblocks on the state's major highways.

 Perak

-Wholesale market operating hours in Perak during the MCO were designated from 4 AM to 10 AM, however, from 6 April 2020, wet food-related businesses such as poultry and seafood were designated from 4 AM to 10 AM, while businesses for vegetables and fruits were designated from 11 AM to 4 PM.
-The closure from 10AM till 11PM was dedicated for cleaning processes.
+Wholesale market operating hours in Perak during the MCO were designated from 4 am to 10 am, however, from 6 April 2020, wet food-related businesses such as poultry and seafood were designated from 4 am to 10 am, while businesses for vegetables and fruits were designated from 11 am to 4 pm.
+The closure from 10 am till 11 pm was dedicated for cleaning processes.